-The PixHawk communicates with the ESCs using a PWM approach.
-The PixHawk then provides some relatively high level directives through the MAVLink protocol that the UP Board can take advantage of to command the vehicle.
-The UP Board is typically connected over USB to the PixHawk, but can also be connected using a serial connection.
+The PixHawk communicates with the ESCs using a PWM interface.
+The PixHawk then provides some relatively high level directives through the MAVLink protocol that the Jetson can take advantage of in order to command the vehicle.
+The Jetson is typically connected over USB to the PixHawk, but can also be connected using a serial connection.
 In between this sits the receiver, which is directly plugged into the PixHawk over the SBUS protocol.
 Some offboard processing will take place.
 Images and text data may be streamed to a remote workstation over WiFi, with text in a JSON format.
-The UP Board also communicates with the gimbal over a simple serial connection with text data.
+The Jetson also communicates with the gimbal over a simple serial connection with text data.